Cook Island Trust: A Guide to Offshore Asset Protection

 Structure of a Trust

-Three key parties are involved in a Cook Islands trust:
+Three key parties are involved in a Cook Island trust:

 1. Settlor: The individual who initiates the trust and transfers assets into it.